 Get prepared for Easter and ANZAC day - Trading Hours, Special Licences and Employee Entitlements

-Good Friday is kicking off the Easter and ANZAC Day public holidays for 2019 on Friday 19th April.
-With these holidays, there is always some confusion around the Sale and Supply of Alcohol Act 2012 and how it applies to trading hours for Club Licences.
-If you are going to be seeking a special licence over any of these holidays the cut off date is fast approaching, so now is the time to get those applications in.
+Good Friday is kicking off the Easter and ANZAC Day public holidays for 2022 on Friday 15th April.
+With these holidays, there is always some confusion around the Sale and Supply of Alcohol Act 2012 and how it applies to trading hours for Club Licences and employee entitlements.

 Trading Hours for Club Licence Holders